False Confessions: A Look into What They Are and Their Historical Context

 Roman law had a profound influence on the judicial systems of Europe throughout the Middle Ages, setting the groundwork for the legal tenets of confession.
 In Roman law, confessions were considered the "queen of evidence," and held in the highest regard for their supposed validity.
 This was underpinned by the Latin legal maxim "confessio est regina probationum," emphasizing the weight of a confession in legal proceedings.
 However, even Roman jurists like Ulpian and Paulus expressed reservations.
 Paulus, in particular, cautioned against placing unquestioned reliance on confessions, especially when obtained under conditions of torture or extreme duress.

-The subsequent Middle Ages inherited these Roman perspectives on confessions, yet integrated them within the feudal and ecclesiastical systems that defined medieval society.
+The Middle Ages took these Roman ideas about confessions and added them to the feudal and religious systems that made up medieval society.
 During the Inquisition and similar tribunals, torture was often used to secure confessions, perpetuating the Roman legacy but adding layers of religious and social complexity.
 Throughout this period, the internal debate among jurists and theologians over the validity and ethics of such confessions continued to evolve.
 This nuanced debate laid the groundwork for more enlightened views on confessions, which would emerge during the Renaissance and Enlightenment periods, further shaping the Western legal tradition.

-John H. Langbein's seminal work, "Torture and the Law of Proof: Europe and England in the Ancien Régime," provides an invaluable lens to examine the pervasive use of torture in judicial systems from the sixteenth to the eighteenth century.
-Langbein delves deeper into the mechanics of torture in extracting confessions, not just as a Roman legacy but as a legally institutionalized practice well into the European Ancien Régime.
-His research uncovers how the reliance on confessions, deeply rooted in Roman law, not only persisted but was systematized in forms of judicial torture that often imperiled the very essence of justice.
+John H. Langbein's seminal work, "Torture and the Law of Proof: Europe and England in the Ancien Régime," provides an account to examine the pervasive use of torture in judicial systems from the sixteenth to the eighteenth century.
+Langbein expands on the mechanics of torture in extracting confessions, not just as a Roman legacy but as a legally institutionalized practice well into the European Ancien Régime.
+His research uncovers how the reliance on confessions, deeply rooted in Roman law, not only persisted but was systematized in forms of judicial torture that undermined the very essence of justice.

-Roman law's foundational influence and the complex inheritance of these ideas during the Middle Ages—marked by both ecclesiastical oversight and feudal practices—Langbein's work serves as a critical reference.
+Langbein's work serves as a critical reference for understanding the foundational influence of Roman law and the complex inheritance of these ideas during the Middle Ages, which were marked by both ecclesiastical oversight and feudal practices.
 It informs our understanding of how the weight given to confessions led to methods that compromised the integrity of the legal process, casting a long shadow that still provokes ethical and legal debates today.

 In the late 16th and early 17th centuries, Europe and later America were plagued by witch trials, one of the most famous being the Salem Witch Trials.
 Torture methods like pressing and water tests coerced many into false confessions of witchcraft.
 The presumption was that a confession, however obtained, was the surest evidence of guilt, leading to a wave of mass hysteria and wrongful executions.